Jury finds Rittenhouse not guilty in Kenosha shootings - NewsBreak

 Jury finds Rittenhouse not guilty in Kenosha shootings

-KENOSHA, Wis.
-(AP) — Kyle Rittenhouse was acquitted of all charges Friday after testifying he acted in self-defense in the deadly Kenosha shootings that became a flashpoint in the debate over guns, vigilantism and racial injustice in the U.S.
+Kyle Rittenhouse was acquitted of all charges Friday after pleading self-defense in the deadly Kenosha shootings that became a flashpoint in the debate over guns, vigilantism and racial injustice in the U.S.

 “He wants to get on with his life,” defense attorney Mark Richards said.
 “He has a huge sense of relief for what the jury did to him today.
 He wishes none of this ever happened.
 But as he said when he testified, he did not start this.”

-The verdict in the politically combustible case was met with anger and disappointment from those who saw Rittenhouse as a vigilante and a wannabe cop, and relief and a sense of vindication from those who regarded him as a patriot who took a stand against lawlessness and exercised his Second Amendment right to carry a gun and to defend himself.
-Supporters donated more than $2 million toward his legal defense.
+The verdict in the politically combustible case was met with anger and disappointment from those who saw Rittenhouse as a vigilante and a wannabe cop, and relief and vindication from those who regarded him as a patriot who wanted to stop lawlessness and exercised his Second Amendment right to carry a gun and to defend himself.

 “It seems to me that it’s open season on human rights demonstrators,” he said.